pufanyi/GenderRecognitionByVoice/README.md

 ### Ensemble Vote Model

 We developed an Ensemble Vote model that integrated the outputs of multiple high-performing models, including Multi-Layer Perceptron (MLP), Random Forest (RF), and Support Vector Machine (SVM), and selected the majority vote to improve our prediction results.
 However, the accuracy of the Ensemble Vote model did not meet our expectations.
 This experience taught us the importance of carefully selecting and combining models based on their individual strengths and weaknesses, and considering the underlying assumptions and limitations of each model.
 We also learned the significance of interpreting the results and understanding the reasoning behind the outputs, rather than blindly relying on a model's prediction.
-Overall, our project highlights the importance of thoughtful model selection and interpretation in achieving accurate and reliable predictions.

 ```python